 - Lower the cost of each product or service sold (variable costs)

-- Increase you pricing (gross margin)
+- Increase your prices (gross margin)

 - Increase your sales